 A Strong Legal Advocate For You

 At Irons & Irons P.A., we help our clients understand the importance of negotiating for and documenting the separation agreement they need.
-Especially when children or alimony is involved it is very important that you work out a separation agreement with your spouse in writing.
+Especially when post-separation support or alimony is involved it is very important that you work out a separation agreement with your spouse in writing.
 If you have already agreed to certain terms with your spouse, we can review the agreement to make sure everything you need is covered by the agreement.
 If you need to negotiate terms, we can help you through mediation.
 Our goal is to obtain a separation agreement that works for you.

 Contact The Greenville, NC Separation Agreement Attorneys of Irons & Irons P.A.

 When you are considering separating from your spouse, you need to know that your rights are being protected and that the choices you are making will leave you well situated for the future.
 To schedule an initial consultation, call 252-215-3000 or simply complete the contact form below.
 Protecting your Privacy ~ Your privacy is our primary concern.
 At Irons & Irons P.A., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.